 could actually be the name of the murderer and Howard the accomplice."

 The seance ended and we started getting ready for bed as we headed upstairs.
 Before climbing into bed my stomach reacted to a spirit at the doorway to Lizzie's bedroom.
 A chewing tobacco smell permeated the room and my stomach reacted strongly.
 However, I didn't receive any further impressions and it was getting late so we decided to retire for the evening.
 During the night, one of the people accompanying me was a radio DJ who happened to place a tape recorder in the room that we were sleeping in.

 The next day he played the tape back for us, and between his snoring, there was a voice making a strange giggling sound.
 We kept repeating the sound on the tape and it was clear.
 It sounded like a woman giggling.
 I remembered that during the tour, Kathy had told us when the body of Abby Borden was found, the maid reported that Lizzie was laughing and giggling.
 It therefore stands to reason that this could be Lizzie Borden herself.

-The entire investigation and the voice that was captured on tape can be viewed on the Haunted Journeys II Video available for purchase.
 The next day we went to the house that Lizzie and Emma stayed in after the murders and we ended the investigation by visiting their graves.
 There, we talked more about the history of Lizzie Borden with George Quigley the president of the historical society.
 He was present during the seance, and later after his interview he agreed with me that Lizzie was innocent and was impressed with what I had to say.
 The investigation of the Lizzie Borden house was absolutely fascinating and I feel that I helped shed light on the truth of Lizzie's innocence as well as helped to ease the pain and confusion for the spirit of Abby Borden.